X-death25/MD-Dumper_old_stm32F4/README.md

 What is it ?
 -----

-MD Dumper is an USB Sega Megadrive cartridge Dumper :
+MD Dumper is an USB Sega Megadrive cartridge Dumper : <br>

-Hardware is based on STM32F4 (BluePillV2) : STM32F4x1 MiniF4 https://github.com/WeActTC/MiniSTM32F4x1
+Hardware is based on STM32F4 (BluePillV2) : STM32F4x1 MiniF4 https://github.com/WeActTC/MiniSTM32F4x1  <br>

-New version also add some developpement feature witch can be usefull for Megadrive developper.
+New version also add some developpement feature witch can be usefull for Megadrive developper.  <br>

 Feature :
 -----